-The drifting receiver is an Acoustic Oceanographic Buoy (AOB) developed at the University of Algarve.
-The AOB can digitize and record 8 hydrophone signals in the frequency band [0.1, 16] kHz, sampled at up to 60 kHz.
-A wireless link (WLAN) provides remote access to status information and data snapshots at ranges up to 10-20 Km.
-In addition to 8 hydrophones, vertically placed at depths 10, 15, 55, 60, 65, 70, 75, 80 m, the AOB also has a 16-sensor thermistor chain spanning 80 m for water column temperature monitoring.
+The drifting receiver is an acoustic oceanographic buoy (AOB) developed at the University of Algarve.
+The AOB can digitize and record eight hydrophone signals in the frequency band [0.1, 16] kHz, sampled at up to 60 kHz.
+A wireless link (WLAN) provides remote access to status information and data snapshots at ranges up to 10-20 km.
+In addition to eight hydrophones, vertically placed at depths 10, 15, 55, 60, 65, 70, 75, and 80 m, the AOB also has a 16-sensor thermistor chain spanning 80 m for water column temperature monitoring.

-During a period of approximately 90 minutes modulated data were transmitted at a carrier frequency of 3600 Hz, using symbol rates of 200 or 400 baud, and both 2-PSK and 4-PSK constellations.
+During a period of approximately 90 min modulated data were transmitted at a carrier frequency of 3.6 kHz, using symbol rates of 200 or 400 baud, and both 2-PSK and 4-PSK constellations.
 As discussed in Sec.
 II, fourth-root raised-cosine signaling pulses with 100% rolloff were used to simplify out-of-band noise removal at the receiver by matched filtering to the transmitted pulse shape.
-The signal bandwidth is therefore 400 Hz at 200 baud and 800 Hz at 400 baud.
+The signal bandwidth is therefore 400 Hz at 200 baud and is 800 Hz at 400 baud.
 Each individual transmission comprises a single truncated signaling pulse (ping) acting as a channel probe with symmetrical guard intervals for a total duration of 1 s, followed by a 20 s data packet.
 To enhance the SNR when directly measuring channel responses, probe pulses were sent with double the amplitude of signaling pulses in data packets.
-The source sequentially transmitted 4 packets for each of the following modulation formats: 2-PSK/200 baud, 2-PSK/400 baud, 4-PSK/200 baud, 4-PSK/400 baud.
-The whole activity cycle, lasting for 336s, was repeated every 360 s.
+The source sequentially transmitted four packets for each of the following modulation formats: 2-PSK/ 200 baud, 2-PSK/ 400 baud, 4-PSK/ 200 baud, and 4-PSK/ 400 baud.
+The whole activity cycle, lasting for 336 s, was repeated every 360 s.
+The data set analyzed here comprises 200 probe/ packet pairs.

-B. Performance Analysis
+B. Performance analysis

-Received signals were passband filtered, sampled at 20080 Hz and converted to baseband.
-Packets were classified and frame synchronized by crosscorrelation with the first 2 Ksamples of all known modulated waveforms, then match-filtered by the appropriate fourth-root raised-cosine pulse and resampled (oversampled) at L = 4 times the symbol rate.
-No attempt was made to detect the channel probes; they were segmented based on their known position relative to the beginning of data packets, then match-filtered and resampled as above.
+Received signals were passband filtered, sampled at 20 080 Hz, and converted to baseband.
+Packets were classified and frame synchronized by crosscorrelation with the first 2 kilosamples of all known modulated wave forms, then match filtered by the appropriate fourth-root raised-cosine pulse and resampled (oversampled) at L=4 times the symbol rate.
+No attempt was made to detect the channel probes; they were segmented based on their known position relative to the beginning of data packets, then match filtered and resampled as above.